 • If your child is using a computer, the teacher can provide an electronic file containing the material so your child can read it on his computer screen either as anyone else would or by enlarging the text on the screen using screen-enlargement software.

-As your child moves through the elementary grades, the size of the print in his textbooks may get smaller, while the amount of reading and writing he is expected to do gets larger.
-At different times, therefore, he may need to utilize different reading methods or different tools to keep up with his assigned classwork.
-For this reason, it’s important to review how your child is performing in his various literacy tasks continually and make sure a learning media assessment is conducted every year.
+As your child moves through the elementary grades, the size of the print in textbooks may get smaller, while the amount of reading and writing is expected to do gets larger.
+At different times, therefore, your child may need to utilize different reading methods or different tools to keep up with assigned classwork.
+For this reason, it’s important to review how your child is performing in various literacy tasks continually and make sure a learning media assessment is conducted every year.

 How Large Should the Print Be for My Child?